Content Batching for OnlyFans: How to Shoot One Afternoon and Post for Two Weeks

 Must-haves:

-- Ring light or softbox — good lighting is non-negotiable
+- Ring light or softbox — good lighting is non-negotiable for any content quality

 - Tripod or phone mount — stability for solo shooting